joseluizcoe/joseluizcoe/README.md

 | ------------- | ------------- |

 ___
-*If you are a developer looking for readme like this, [see the original from Anura](https://github.com/anuraghazra/anuraghazra)
+*If you are a developer looking for a readme like this, [see the original from Anura](https://github.com/anuraghazra/anuraghazra)